napari/napari/README.md

 > ```

 ## simple example
-(Below examples require `scikit-image` package to run, we only use data samples from this package for demonstrating purpose, you can use your own dataset if you wish not to install this package)
+(The examples below require the `scikit-image` package to run.
+We just use data samples from this package for demonstration purposes.
+If you change the examples to use your own dataset, you may not need to install this package.)

 From inside an IPython shell (started with `ipython --gui=qt`) or jupyter notebook (after running a cell with magic command `%gui qt`) you can open up an interactive viewer by calling